Talysh-Mughan Autonomous Republic

-Talysh-Mughan, officially known as the Talysh-Mughan Autonomous Republic (Talysh: Толъш-Мъғонә Мохтарә Республикә, Tolyš-Myǧonə Muxtarə Respublikə), was a short-lived autonomous republic in Azerbaijan that lasted from June to August 1993.
+Talysh-Mughan Republic, officially known as the Talysh-Mughan Autonomous Republic (Толыш-Мығонə Мухтарə Республикə), was a short-lived autonomous republic in Azerbaijan that lasted from June to August 1993.

 It was located in southeastern Azerbaijan, envisaging to consist of seven administrative districts of Azerbaijan around the regional capital city Lankaran: Lankaran city, Lankaran, Lerik, Astara, Masallı, Yardımlı, Jalilabad, Bilasuvar.
 Historically, the area had been a Talysh khanate.
 The flag of the Talysh-Mughan Autonomous Republic and the modern Talysh flag is a vertical tricolour of red, white, and green with a centred rising sun over the blue sea.

 Political turmoil

 The autonomous republic was proclaimed amid political turmoil in Azerbaijan.
 In June 1993 a military rebellion against president Abulfaz Elchibey broke out under the leadership of Colonel Surat Huseynov.
 Colonel Alikram Hummatov, a close associate of Huseynov, and the leader of the Talysh nationalists, seized power in the southern part of Azerbaijan and proclaimed the new republic in Lankaran, escalating violence.
 However, as the situation settled and Heydar Aliyev rose to power in Azerbaijan, the Talysh-Mughan Autonomous Republic, which failed to gain any significant public support, was swiftly suppressed.

 Alikram Hummatov had to flee Lankaran, when an estimated 10,000 protesters gathered outside his headquarters in the city to demand his ouster.